humitos/sphinx-extensions/docs/index.rst

 * :doc:`sphinx-autobuild`

   * Homepage: https://github.com/GaretJax/sphinx-autobuild
-  * Description: watch a Sphinx directory and rebuild the documentation when a change is detected and reload the page to see the changes.
+  * Description: watch a directory and rebuild the documentation when a change is detected and reload the page to see the changes

 Themes